AidCoinCo/aidpay-php/README.md

 When your payment will be EXECUTED you will receive a POST to your return url provided during the setup process.

+You should sign the call BODY with your API Secret and then check that it matches our provided sign in HEADERS.

 ```bash
 curl -X POST \
   https://your-provided-return-url \